yan-duarte/yan-duarte.github.io/_posts/2016-01-08-welcome-to-jekyll.markdown

 The correlation between the alimentation way and the incidence of breast cancer is a explored subject.
 There were found some studies that consist in analyzing the food consumption in a general way; others only examine in one country.
 Thus, it would be interesting to explore deeper this correlation and study if the sugar consumption has a direct correlation with the incidence of breast cancer.

+### Reference

 [[1]][study_1] Gray G. E., Pike M. C., Henderson B. E. (1979).
 Breast-cancer incidence and mortality rates in different countries in relation to known risk factors and dietary practices.
 Jan;39(1):1-7.

 [[2]][study_2] Mezzetti M., La Vecchia C., Decarli A., Boyle P., Talamini R., Franceschi S. (1998).
 Population attributable risk for breast cancer: diet, nutrition, and physical exercise.
 Mar 4;90(5):389-94.

+## STEP 7: Based on your literature review, develop a hypothesis about what you believe the association might be between these topics.
+Hypothesis:

+  - Does the sugar consumption has some relation with the incidence of breast cancer?
+  - Does the Cholesterol in blood has some relation with the incidence of breast cancer?

+As we see in the review, a good alimentation can be a determining factor to avoid this disease.
+I believe that this topics have a strong correlation.

+## Review Criteria

+Your assessment will be based on the evidence you provide that you have completed all of the steps.
+When relevant, gradients in the scoring will be available to reward clarity (for example, you will get one point for having a research question presented in an unclear fashion, but two points for being clear).
+In all cases, consider that the peer assessing your work is likely not an expert in the field you are analyzing.
+You will be assessed equally on your reflection of the literature you’ve discovered and the project you are proposing.

+Specific rubric items, and their point values, are as follows:

+  - Has the learner selected a data set and indicated that selection?
+(1 point)
+  - Has the learner clearly stated a research question and hypothesis?
+(2 points)
+  - Does the literature review include clear information about search terms used?
+(1 point)
+  - Does the literature review clearly identify references used?
+(2 points)
+  - Does the literature review clearly present a summary of findings (e.g., variables considered, patterns of findings, etc.)?
+(2 points)

 [link_gapminder]:      http://www.gapminder.org